FAQ: Sharding with MongoDB¶

 Sometimes.
 However, if your data set fits on a single server, you should begin with an unsharded deployment as sharding while your data set is small provides little advantage .

-Can I change the shard key after sharding a collection?¶
+Can I select a different shard key after sharding a collection?¶

-There is no automatic support in MongoDB for changing a shard key after sharding a collection.
+There is no automatic support in MongoDB for choosing a different shard key after sharding a collection.
 This reality underscores the importance of choosing a good shard key.
 If you must change a shard key after sharding a collection, the best option is to:

 - dump all data from MongoDB into an external format.